Azure/ResiliencyCenter/Drills/DefineAndExecuteDrill.md

         >
         > - `TargetZone` (string): Target zone (e.g., az1, az2, az3).

-    The current implementation of custom scripts infra do not support individual resource level response schema (i.e. if the script fails, we cannot detect which resources within it failed).
-Only if custom Scripts adhere to this response schema, will the service be able to get resource level failure details.
+    The current implementation of the custom scripts infrastructure does not support individual resource-level response schema (i.e., if the script fails, we cannot detect which resources within it failed).
+Only if custom Scripts adhere to this response schema will the service be able to get resource-level failure details.
 Otherwise, all resources acted on by this script will be marked as failed if the script fails:

     ````json
     {